syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 }
 {% endhighlight %}
 {% endtabs %}

-The following screenshot shows how the SfDataGrid is loaded with specific height and width with VerticalOptions and HorizontalOptions.

 N> Set `HorizontalOptions` and `VerticalOptions` to grid accordingly.
 When the `SfDataGrid` doesn't obtain finite size from its parent to layout in the View, the predefined `MinimumHeightRequest` and `MinimumWidthRequest`, which is 300, will be acquired.